About Shabbat San Diego

 Each congregation in San Diego County will, of course, celebrate the Shabbat in its own manner with its own customs and practices, honoring this day of community togetherness and rest. then

-The International Unity Shabbat will take place on the weekend of October 25-27 in more than 1200 cities and 95 countries around the globe.
+The International Unity Shabbat will take place on the weekend of October 25-27 in more than 1500 cities, 97 countries and 10 languages around the globe.

 SHABBAT PROJECT HISTORY